Two-dimensional correlation propagation dynamics with a cluster discrete phase-space method: Correlation propagation dynamics in two dimensions

-In Fig.~\ref{fig: exp}, we monitor the dynamics of single-particle correlation functions for $|{\bf r}|=1$, $\sqrt{2}$, $2$, and $3$ within the C-dTWA with clusters of $2 \times 2$ sites in comparison with the results from the iPEPS~\cite{kaneko2022tensor}, the SU(3) dTWA, and the experiment~\cite{takasu2020energy}.
-Note that the sampling scheme for the SU(3) dTWA is a quantum-state-tomography method in the GDTWA~\cite{zhu2019generalized,nagao20213}.
-The illustration of this clustering is shown in Fig.~\ref{fig: bhm2by2}.
-Figure~\ref{fig: exp}(a) shows the results for the nearest-neighbor correlation $C^{\rm sp}_{|{\bf r}|=1} = (C^{\rm sp}_{(1,0)} + C^{\rm sp}_{(0,1)})/2$, where the first peak appears around at $t \sim 0.12 \hbar/J_{\rm fin}$ in the results of the iPEPS, the C-dTWA, and the experiment.
-The results of the C-dTWA and the iPEPS are in good agreement for $t \lesssim 0.2 \hbar/J_{\rm fin}$.
-The peak times are consistent with that of the experimental data.
-However, the SU(3) dTWA cannot exhibit such a peak because of the breakdown of the method for $t \gtrsim 0.1 \hbar/J_{\rm fin}$, as also discussed in the previous work~\cite{nagao20213}.
+Figure~\ref{fig: exp} shows the equal-time single-particle correlation functions for $|{\bf r}|=1$, $\sqrt{2}$, $2$, and $3$, calculated using the C-dTWA with $2 \times 2$ site clusters.
+These results are compared with those obtained from the iPEPS~\cite{kaneko2022tensor}, the SU(3) dTWA, and the experiment~\cite{takasu2020energy}.
+The sampling scheme for the SU(3) dTWA is based on the quantum-state-tomography method in the GDTWA~\cite{zhu2019generalized,nagao20213}.
+The cluster configuration used in the C-dTWA is illustrated in Fig.~\ref{fig: bhm2by2}.
+Figure~\ref{fig: exp}(a) shows the results for the nearest-neighbor correlation function $C^{\rm sp}_{|{\bf r}|=1} (t)= (C^{\rm sp}_{(1,0)} (t) + C^{\rm sp}_{(0,1)}(t) )/2$.
+The first peak appears around $t \sim 0.12 \hbar/J_{\rm fin}$ in the iPEPS, C-dTWA, and experimental results.
+The C-dTWA and iPEPS results are in good agreement for $t \lesssim 0.2 \hbar/J_{\rm fin}$, where $J_{\rm fin}$ denotes the final hopping amplitude after the quench.
+The peak time obtained by these numerical methods is consistent with the experimental observation.
+However, the SU(3) dTWA fails to capture this peak because of the breakdown of the method for $t \gtrsim 0.1 \hbar/J_{\rm fin}$, as discussed in the previous work~\cite{nagao20213}.
 In the iPEPS calculations, the energy is approximately conserved for $t \lesssim 0.4 \hbar/J_{\rm fin}$~\cite{kaneko2022tensor}.
-Even at longer times for $t \gtrsim 0.4 \hbar/J_{\rm fin}$, where the iPEPS is no longer validated, the result of the C-dTWA is qualitatively similar to the behavior of the experiment data.
+Even at longer times, for $t \gtrsim 0.4 \hbar/J_{\rm fin}$, where the iPEPS is no longer validated, the C-dTWA results remain qualitatively consistent with the experimental behavior.